Hands-On Fundraising

 Celebrate your donors’ accomplishments.
 But don’t forget to remind them how important their support is.
 It’s probably the oldest saying in fundraising, but if you don’t ask, you won’t receive.
 And if donors don’t know they’re needed, most won’t raise their hands.

-Build your ask in throughout the newsletter.
-Remind donors there is more work to be done.
+Include your ask throughout the newsletter.
+Remind donors that there’s more work to be done.
 Ask them to stay with you.
 Ask them to give.

 10. Is your marketing department in charge of the donor newsletter?